Variance modifiers limitations

 To understand what went wrong in the above snippet, we should understand what in-positions and out-positions are.

-A type is used at in-position when it is used as a parameter type.
-In the below example, the Dog
+A type is used in an in-position when it is used as a parameter type.
+In the example below, the Dog

-type is used at in-position.
-Notice that every object type can be up-casted, so when we expect a Dog
+type is used in an in-position.
+Note that every object type can be up-casted; so, when we expect a Dog

-, we might actually receive any of its subtypes, so a Puppy
+, we might actually receive any of its subtypes, e.g., a Puppy

 or a Hound